You just saw your doctor and you’ve been given an anxiety diagnosis. But what does that mean? You have no idea what to do next.

 Getting to the roots of your anxiety is most important.
 But, how does that happen?

 Believe it or not, anxiety is not “the thing” that needs to be cured.
 Anxiety is a signal of something not-conscious going on.
 In fact, your symptoms are a plea for this “something” to be listened to and heard.
 Buried feelings, memories, or negative thoughts or beliefs about yourself are unconscious causes of anxiety.
+So, to work out your anxiety, you need to get to the roots of what’s causing it.

 For long-standing relief, these must be understood by someone who knows the special language of unconscious symptoms.
 That someone is a therapist trained in psychoanalysis or psychodynamic therapy, which means they know how to listen for what you can’t know yourself.